-The Pilot Resource Center contains information a pilot needs to successfully plan and execute their flight plan.
 Prior to each flight, pilots are encouraged to check the weather and download the appropriate charts for their flight.
 After the completion of the flight, a pilot must file a flight report (PIREP) so that they can receive proper credit.
-The PIREP data is entered in the pilot's log and a copy is sent to the Base of Operations Pilot Supervisor for review.
+The PIREP data is entered in the pilot's log and a copy is sent to the Base of Operations Manager for review.
 Pilots can view their flight logs by selecting their assigned Base of Operations Roster.

 California Airlines is proud to have a unique ranking system involving many aspects of pilot's activities.
-To make the system work properly, the acceleration in X-Plane is NOT ALLOWED.
+To make the system work properly, the acceleration in X-Plane & Microsoft Flight Simulator is NOT ALLOWED

 California Airlines is a prestigious corporation and requires each of its pilots to maintain an active status.
 Active status is obtained by flying a minimum of two scheduled flights per month.
 The following flights count towards the monthly minimum: